Alien-Worlds/the-lore/README.md

 Seated amidst the debris, Cale grasped the Triactor Prototype.
 It was still unfinished and beyond their comprehension.
 But in light of everything that had transpired, Cale wasn't sure if completing it was the best course of action.

-Dria’s transformation weighed heavily on Cale’s mind.
-She had pushed the boundaries of augmentation so far that she had become almost unrecognizable to herself; but she hadn’t lost everything.
+Dria's transformation weighed heavily on Cale's mind.
+She had pushed the boundaries of augmentation so far that she had become almost unrecognizable to herself; but she hadn't lost everything.
 The core of who she was, her identity, was still there, albeit buried beneath layers of technology.
 Cale knew that the Augments would continue down this path, seeking improvement, refining their enhancements.
 They would keep testing the limits of what it meant to be human; but never to the point of losing themselves entirely.

-As the colony’s emergency lights flickered overhead, Cale made a decision.
+As the colony's emergency lights flickered overhead, Cale made a decision.
 He would return to the council, not just to argue against completing the prototype, but to prepare them for what was coming.
 The escape of the Altan commander had sealed their fate; Azurion Inc. would retaliate, and soon.
 Cale knew their enemies would come back stronger and more relentless, determined to reclaim what was theirs.

 But the Augments needed to remember who they were, before they lost themselves completely in the war that was brewing.
-Power alone wouldn’t save them; they had to hold on to their humanity in the face of this impending storm.
+Power alone wouldn't save them; they had to hold on to their humanity in the face of this impending storm.

 Yet, deep down, Cale feared it was already too late.
 The lines between who they had been and who they were becoming had blurred beyond recognition, and the fight ahead would only push them further from what they once were.